GitTejas/Capstone/README.md

 ## Usage
 Add and Manage Movies: Add new movies with their details.

 Rent a Movie: Rent a movie and choose a due date to return the movie.

-User Sign-Up: Become a user of the service in order to start renting movies.
+User (Sign-Up): Become a user of the service in order to start renting movies.
 Requierd to have contact information before booking a rental!

+Review a Movie: Review a movie and give it a rating out of 5 stars!.

 ## Form Handling
 Formik is utilized for handling form submissions, and Yup is employed for schema-based validation, ensuring reliable input management across the application.